BuildOnViction/gitbook/legal/terms-of-use.md

 **Cryptocurrencies Transactions.**

 In order to be completed, all proposed Cryptocurrencies transactions must be confirmed and recorded in the Cryptocurrencies of associated public blockchain.
-By using our Services, you acknowledge and agree that the transaction details you submit may not be completed, or may be substantially delayed, by the TomoChain Networks.
+By using our Services, you acknowledge and agree that the transaction details you submit may not be completed, or may be substantially delayed, by the Viction Networks.

 Once transaction details have been submitted via the Services, we cannot assist you to cancel or otherwise modify your transaction.
 You must ensure that you have an adequate balance in your Wallet and/or gas to complete transactions before initiating a transaction.
 You acknowledge and agree that we will not be liable for any failed transactions due to insufficient funds or gas associated with your account.

 #### No Control and No Duty over Risk

 Any fee that you might pay while using the Services is not a remuneration of the Company for the Services.
-This fee is to pay for Masternodes who produce the block to maintain the TomoChain blockchain.
+This fee is to pay for Masternodes who produce the block to maintain the Viction blockchain.

 The Company provides you with the Services but you are the only person who is liable for any losses, damages, claims related to the use of the Services.
-The Company assumes no responsibility or liability related to TomoChain's Services.
+The Company assumes no responsibility or liability related to Viction's Services.

 You understand and agree that the Company have no control over, and no duty to take any action regarding: